cubbit/enigma/README.md

 ## How to contribute

-Feel free to open issue or a pull request to report bugs and suggest new features.
+Feel free to open an issue or a pull request to report bugs and suggest new features.
 Please refer to our [Contributions guidelines](https://github.com/cubbit/enigma/blob/master/CONTRIBUTING.md) for more details about the contribution process.

 ## License